starcitizen-lug/lug-helper/README.md

 - `Install PowerShell into Wine prefix`
   - Uses winetricks to install PowerShell

+- `Update/Re-install RSI Launcher`
+  - Re-install the latest version of the RSI Launcher

 - `Display Helper and Star Citizen directories`
   - Show all the directories currently in use by both the Helper and Star Citizen